jdeschamps/EMU-guide/userguide.md

 ## Configuration<a name="configuration"></a>

-Once installed, EMU is accessible from Micro-Manager by clicking on "**Plugins/Interface/EMU**" in the main window.
+EMU is accessible from Micro-Manager by clicking on "**Plugins/Interface/EMU**" in the main window.
 If a single plugin is present in the EMU folder, then it will be automatically loaded.
 If more than one plugin is present, then the user will be prompted with a choice.
 Then, the chosen UI will be loaded.

 The first step in using EMU and one of its plugins is to create a *plugin configuration* containing the values of each *setting*, *property* and *parameter*.
 Later on, the default *plugin configuration* is loaded automatically at start.